theHdd4/TrinityFastAPIDjangoReact/README.md

   service accepts requests from both origins as well.
 When running inside Docker on Linux this often means adding `http://172.17.48.1:8080` (or whatever the host IP is) so requests from the frontend are allowed.
+  Include the exact address your browser uses (for example `http://172.17.48.1:8080`) otherwise requests to FastAPI will fail with a CORS error.
   When exposing a public hostname also add it, the host IP, and `localhost` to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts all three.
 Run `python create_tenant.py` again after adjusting this list if the